ThibeauK/forumistic-blog/posts/post18.md

-Roller guides refrain you from flattening the clay too much and prevents uneven manipulation.
+Roller guides refrain you from flattening the clay too much and prevent uneven manipulation.
 I employed commercial wooden guides but any same sized tall object works.
 ```
     ┌ ─┬┐
    ┌┘ ─┘┴┐        ┌───────┐